pimutils/mates.rs/README.rst

 .. image:: https://travis-ci.org/untitaker/mates.rs.svg?branch=master
     :target: https://travis-ci.org/untitaker/mates.rs

-If the above button is green, mates doesn't break against Rust nightly.
+If the above button is green, mates doesn't break against Rust nightly or beta.

 On ArchLinux, simply use the mates-git_ package from the AUR.

 .. _mates-git: https://aur.archlinux.org/packages/mates-git/

-For a manual installation, you need to have the nightly versions of Rust_ and Cargo_ installed.
+For a manual installation, you need to have Rust_ and Cargo_ installed.
+Both 1.0 and the nightlies should work.

 .. _Rust: http://www.rust-lang.org/
 .. _Cargo: https://crates.io/